ossf/scorecard-webapp/scorecards-site/content/home.md

 ##### Security Scorecards assesses open source projects for security risks through a series of automated checks

-It was created by OSS developers to help improve the health of critical projects that the community depends on.
+It was created by OS developers to help improve the health of critical projects that the community depends on.

 You can use it to proactively assess and make informed decisions about accepting security risks within your codebase.
 You can also use the tool to evaluate other projects and dependencies, and work with maintainers to improve codebases you might want to integrate.